 Myrna is survived by Larry, her husband of 59 years; son Brian and his wife Kelley (Brenneman); daughter Lori (Adams) and her husband Dale; and daughter Brenda.
 She also leaves behind five well-loved grandchildren, seven well-cared-for great-grandchildren, siblings Jim Schweitzer and Ramona Headings, both of Albany, and many well-clothed, well-fed, and well-served friends.
 She was preceded in death by her parents, Roland and Marie Schweitzer, and her sister Mary (Schweitzer) Lederman.

 Memorial contributions can be made in Myrna’s name to the Ladies Sewing at Fairview Mennonite Church.
 A viewing is scheduled for Thursday, August 15, from 5:00 - 8: 00 pm at the AAsum-Dufour Funeral Home.
 The graveside service is scheduled for Friday, August 16, at 3:00 pm at Fairview Mennonite Church, followed by a memorial service scheduled to begin at 4:00.
 The memorial service will be followed by a reception in the church’s multipurpose building.

-To send flowers to Myrna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Myrna Arlene Roth, please visit our floral store.